bilalahmedm/mediapipe-gaze-detection/README.md

 Part 2:
 In part 2, we detect where the person is looking on the vision field camera using the moverment of iris.

+The code will produce two output videos, stored in output folder.